 - Does not cover the movement of Prohibited & Restricted ‘chilled meat products’.
 Should the load also contain such products, you will have to complete additional CHED Ps: one for the retail (non P&R) goods and one for each of the P&R ‘chilled meat product’ categories (guidance on moving P&R goods is available further down this document).

-- Covers the movement of composite products by Authorised Traders until the relevant phase of compliance is introduced post 1 October 2021 (after which time the new composite Export Health Certificates or private attestations will be required).
+- Covers the movement of composite products by Authorised Traders until the relevant phase of compliance is introduced (after which time the new composite Export Health Certificates or private attestations will be required).

-- Covers the movement of certain High-Risk Food of Non-Animal Origin (HRFNAO) products by Authorised Traders until 1 October 2021 (after which time official certification will be required).
+- Covers the movement of certain High-Risk Food of Non-Animal Origin (HRFNAO) products by Authorised Traders until further notice (after which time official certification will be required).
 For more information, please refer to FSA guidance.

 Further information, template attestations and certificates can be found on the DEFRA GB-NI Showcase Site.